thelebster/docker-gulp/README.md

 This is the example container that will reload code changes you make locally using BrowserSync.

-This project contains the following npm tasks:

-`npm run docker:build` — Build the Docker image.
+Run the `./docker-build.sh` first, to build the Docker image.

-`npm run docker:install` — Run the `npm install`.
+Run the `npm run docker:install` to install the project dependencies.

-`npm run docker:watch` — Run the `gulp`.
+Run the `npm run docker:watch` to run the default Gulp task.